 The program led the landmark study called AWARE (Awareness of Worldwide Acute kidney injury, Renal angina and Epidemiology in children), the largest prospective multinational study ever undertaken in pediatric critical care nephrology.
 Findings from this study were published this year in the New England Journal of Medicine.

-“Our vision is to be the global leader in improving the health of children with kidney disease,” says Prasad Devarajan, MD, director, Division of Nephrology and Hypertension at Cincinnati Children’s.
-“We have one of the busiest kidney transplant programs in the country and we lead all pediatric hospitals in the US in terms of research funding and publications.”
+“Our vision is to be the global leader in improving the health of children with kidney disease,” says Prasad Devarajan, MD, director, Nephrology and Hypertension at Cincinnati Children’s.
+“We have one of the busiest clinical programs in the country and we lead all pediatric nephrology divisions in the US in terms of research funding and publications.”

-“Our physicians come here to participate in clinical care, research, quality improvement and training the next generation of specialists,” Devarajan says.
+“Our physicians come here to excel in clinical care, research, quality improvement, community service, advocacy and training the next generation of specialists,” Devarajan says.
 “The depth of this expertise is why many other physicians and families around the world turn to us for second and third opinions.”